-Being involved in a car accident can be a traumatic experience.
+A car accident is a traumatic experience.
 To make matters worse, if you sustained a herniated disc injury in the process, you may be in pain and are wondering what you can do to recover.

-The personal injury lawyers at Grossman Law Offices have extensive experience representing car accident victims throughout Texas.
-We know what it takes to achieve a successful settlement, and we will fight toward getting you the recovery you deserve.
+The personal injury lawyers at Grossman Law Offices have extensive experience representing injury victims throughout Texas.
+We know what it takes to achieve a successful settlement, and we will fight to get you the largest settlement possible.

 What Is a Herniated Disc?